 Herring qualifies for Ireland through his grandfather on his mother’s side, who hailed from Belfast & he arrived at Ulster in June 2012 from Western Province, where he was involved in their Vodacom Cup squad.

-He won his first cap for Ireland when he came on a substitute against Argentina in June 2014 and will be looking to add to that in the build up to the World Cup in 2015.
+He won his first cap for Ireland when he came on a substitute against Argentina in June 2014.

 In August 2016, after a four-year stint with Ulster, Herring was named the club's captain along side Andrew Trimble for the 2016/17 season.